kjhealy/kieranhealy.hugo/content/blog/gssrdoc-updates/index.markdown

 This week I spent a little time updating `gssrdoc` a bit to clean up how the help pages looked and make some other improvements.
 Inside R, you can say, e.g., `?govdook` at the console and have this pop up in the help:

-{{% figure src="gssrdoc-rstudio.png" alt="RStudio with help page for govdook" caption="Yeah govdook is short for 'Gov Do OK', not 'Dook'." %}}
+{{% figure src="gssrdoc-rstudio.png" alt="RStudio with help page for govdook" caption="Yeah govdook is short for 'Gov Do OK', not 'Go v Dook'." %}}

 The package also includes `gss_doc`, a data frame containing all of the information that the help pages are built from.
 I included it because it can be useful to work with directly, as when you might want to extract summary information about a subset of variables.